Classic Sugar Cookies (5 Vintage Recipes)

 Cream shortening, sugar, and egg.

-Add sour milk (with soda), then flour, salt, and baking powder.
+Add flour, salt, and baking powder; mix well.

 Sugar Cookies (Filled)